mathewsanders/Scrubber/README.md

 ## ScrubContainerView
-This project doesn't modify or build on top of `UIViewPropertyAnimator`, but instead provides `ScrubContainerView` —a simple UIView subclass— that makes it easier to create, explore, debug, and refine an animation in a playground.
+This project doesn't modify or build on top of `UIViewPropertyAnimator`, but instead provides `ScrubContainerView`, a simple UIView subclass, that makes it easier to create, explore, debug, and refine an animation in a playground.

-Start by making a playground and importing `UIKit` and `PlaygroundSupport`
+1. Start by making a playground and importing `UIKit` and `PlaygroundSupport`

 ````Swift
 import UIKit
 import PlaygroundSupport
 ````

-Create a new `ScrubContainerView` and make that the playground's `liveView` (this presents the view in the playground's assistant editor panel.
+2. Create a new `ScrubContainerView` and make that the playground's `liveView` (this presents the view in the playground's assistant editor panel.

 ````Swift